GOTWIC/NASA-Internship-web-scraper/README.md

 # NASA Internship Web Scraper
 BECAUSE YOU CAN'T SORT NASA INTERNSHIPS  >:(

 The internship site seems to be dynamically loaded, so still figuring out how to load data directly.
+Dynamic js loading with requests isn't working ahhhhhhh

 However, this will do the sorting at least.
 You can sort by keywords or insert your own sort functions easily.